Female hair transplant in Miami

 Recovery after a female hair transplant procedure

-After surgery, Dr. Pascual and staff will review the post-operative care plan with the patient.
+After surgery, Dr. Valladares and staff will review the post-operative care plan with the patient.
 Recovery time for this procedure is minimal.
 Some patients can return to work in 2-4 days.
 Mild crust in the scalp area where hair was crafted should fade in seven days.
 It is natural for the transplanted hair to shed after surgery, and new hair will eventually grow back at an average rate in a few months.
 Surgeons usually prescribe Rogaine to improve hair growth after transplantation.

 Some helpful recovery tips for female hair transplant surgery: